-Task To approve or reject inventory items, do the following:
+To approve or reject inventory items, do the following:

 - 1. Open the Project Inventory tab for the desired project (see Displaying Project Inventory). - 2.
-On the line for the inventory item you want to approve or reject, click the green checkmark to approve the item or the red X to reject the item.
+In the row for the inventory item you want to approve or reject, click the green checkmark to approve the item or the red X to reject the item.